Kabir5296/banglanlptoolkit/README.md

 ````

 ## Bangla Punctuation Generator
 The package has one punctuation generation model for Bangla.
-The model was used from <a href=''> this</a> notebook.
+The model was used from <a href='https://www.kaggle.com/datasets/tugstugi/bengali-ai-asr-submission/data'> this</a> notebook.
 I currently have this model in my huggingface for ease of use without any token.
 You can replace with any model of your like if you want.

 #### Use: